yousuf-humran/NFC-Card-Reader/README.md

 3. Upon scanning an NFC card:
    - The UID of the card is shown on the OLED display.
 4. If no card is detected, the display continues showing "Waiting for tap."
+5. **Push Button Reset**: Pressing the button resets the WiFi configuration and initiates the WiFiManager to reconnect to a WiFi network.

 ---